fajaragungpramana/field-input/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 </br>
 </br>
-Library for android, field input with drawable and click listener for drawable.
+Library for android.
+FieldInput is layout component base on ViewGroup LinearLayout for get input from user.

 ## Installation
 Add it in your root build.gradle at the end of repositories: